[HISTORY: Enacted by Ch. 480 of the Laws of 1894, effective 5-4-1894. Amendments noted where applicable.]

 The polls of each election shall be opened at 10:00 in the forenoon of the day for which it is appointed to be held and be kept open, without intermission or adjournment, until 9:00 in the afternoon of the same day when they shall be finally closed; and the said Board shall forthwith, without adjournment, canvass the votes given thereat, shall openly declare the result and shall make and subscribe a certificate of such canvass which shall show the whole number of votes given, the number given for each person voted for and the office which he shall have been voted for, which certificate shall be recorded in the records of said village and filed in the office of the Clerk thereof.

 The Trustees in office when this Act takes effect shall continue in office until the expiration of their terms respectively.
 At the annual election for the choice of officers in the village on the second Monday in March 1895, three (3) Trustees shall be elected whose terms of office shall expire on the second Monday of March 1897, and at the annual election for the choice of officers in the village on the second Monday in March 1896, two (2) Trustees shall be elected whose terms of office shall expire on the second Monday of March 1898.
-At the annual election in 1895 and at every annual election thereafter, any vacancy caused by the expiration of the term of any Trustee shall be filled by election for the term of four (4) years, and any vacancy in the office of Trustee caused other than by the expiration of a term shall be filled by election for the unexpired portion of such term.
+At the annual election in 1995 and at every general Village election thereafter, any vacancy caused by the expiration of a term of any trustee shall be filled by election for the term of four (4) years, and any vacancy in the office of Trustee caused other than by the expiration of a term shall be filled as provided by Subsection 2 of Section 14 of Article II of the Charter of the Village of Fredonia.
 Every elector qualified to vote for town officers in the Town of Pomfret and residing in said village may vote for all the officers to be chosen at each village election; the persons eligible and having the greatest number of votes shall be declared elected; and if two (2) or more shall have the greatest and equal number of votes, the officers presiding at the election shall forthwith determine by lot which shall be deemed elected; and in such case the facts shall be stated in the certificate of the result made by said officers.

 § 7.
 Notice to persons elected.